 A wise solution to solve this is implementing technology to automate, track, and monitor agricultural processes.
-CropIn’s technology platform already implements the latest developments like geospatial analytics, IoT integrations, and AI/ML to digitise farming.
+Cropin’s technology platform already implements the latest developments like geospatial analytics, IoT integrations, and AI/ML to digitize farming.
 However, with 5G all set to roll out, smart agriculture is set to take off with lightning-fast-speed data transfer.

 Keep reading to know how this new technology in agriculture will help increase the efficacy of technology-driven farming.

 What is Smart Farming?

 Smart farming combines traditional agricultural practices with information and communication technologies (ICT) to enhance farm produce and quality.

 The usage of new technology in agriculture can help farmers reduce labor and cut down on costs while improving crop yield and production at the same time.